b-davies/b-davies.github.io/about.md

 tags: about
 ---

 I'm an archaeologist who does some digital things.
 Sometimes I teach at a university.
-Sometimes I also do [emails](mailto:davies.archaeology@gmail.com) and [tweets](http://twitter.com/ba_davies) and [blogs](http://simulatingcomplexity.wordpress.com) and [gits](http://github.com/b-davies).
+Sometimes I also do and [tweets](http://twitter.com/ba_davies) and [blogs](http://simulatingcomplexity.wordpress.com) and [gits](http://github.com/b-davies).

+I can be reached by email at davies.archaeology AT gmail.com

 ### Education